An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical IPM

 \subsection{Convergence rate of numerical IPM}

-In this subsection we shall prove the convergence rate of the numerical IPM under slight stronger conditions.
-Recalling Remark \ref{rmk3.19}, let $P^\Delta_t$ be the transition semigroup corresponding to $V^\Delta_t$ and let $\pi^\Delta$ be the IPM of $\{P^\Delta_t\}_{t \ge 0}$.
-The following theorem states the convergence error between $\pi^\Delta$ and $\pi$.
+This subsection is devoted to the quantitative approximation of IPMs.
+Under slightly stronger conditions, we establish the convergence rate of the numerical IPM to the exact one.
+The resulting estimate further yields quantitative long-time sampling error bounds for the TEM scheme.
+Recalling Corollary \ref{rmk3.19}, let $P_t^{\xi,\Delta}$ be the transition semigroup corresponding to $V_t^{\xi,\Delta}$ and let $\pi^\Delta$ be the IPM of $V_t^{\xi,\Delta}$.